pdf-association/arlington-pdf-model/TestGrammar/README.md

 It performs a number of functions:

 1. validates all TSV files in an Arlington TSV file set.
-    - Check the uniformity (number of columns), if all types are one of Arlington types, etc.
+    - Check the uniformity (number of columns), if all types are one of Arlington types, predicates are parsable, etc.
 2. validates a PDF file against an Arlington TSV file set.
 Starting from trailer, the tool validates:
     - if all required keys are present
+    - if additional undocumented keys are present and whether such keys conform to 2nd or 3rd class PDF name conventions
     - if values are of correct type (_processing of predicates (declarative functions) are not fully supported_)
-    - if objects are indirect if required (_requires pdfium PDF SDK to be used_)
+    - if objects are indirect objects as specified (_requires pdfium PDF SDK to be used_)
     - if value is correct if `PossibleValues` are defined (_processing of predicates (declarative functions) are not fully supported_)
-    - all error messages are prefixed with `Error:` or `Warning:` to enable post-processing
+    - all messages are prefixed with `Error:`, `Warning:` or `Info:` to enable post-processing
-    - that all Arlington predicates can be parsed using a simple regex-based recursive descent parser
+    - messages can be colorized
 3. recursively validates a folder containing many PDF files.
     - for PDFs with duplicate filenames, an underscore is appended to the report filename to avoid overwriting.
-4. compares the Arlington PDF model grammar with the Adobe DVA FormalRep
+4. compares the Arlington PDF model grammar with the Adobe DVA FormalRep17
-    - the output report needs manual review afterwards, as predicates will trigger differences
+    - the output report needs manual review afterwards, as the Arlington predicates will trigger many differences

 ## Usage